magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 The human-aligned LLM judge metric revealed a substantial ~26% improvement in quality.
 This improvement was not captured by BERTScore at showing only a negligible +0.08 point improvement.

-It's clearly not only about the program optimization but also about understanding your notion of quality and developing aligned metrics.
-Otherwise, it's next to impossible to observe and measure the progress. `Matt: Summarization evaluation is a function with three inputs: the original text, the summary, and _you_: what are you looking to find out from the text?
-A general metric like BERTScore can help you discard totally irrelevant outputs, but at some point you need to use something task-specific to keep improving.`
+It's clearly not only about the program optimization but also about understanding **your** notion of quality and developing aligned metrics becayse summarization evaluation is a function with three inputs: the original text, the summary, and _you_: what are you looking to find out from the text?
+Without operationalizing the task-specific notion of quality, it's next to impossible to observe and measure the progress, beyond discarding totally irrelevant outputs.

-## Conclusion: The Power of Human-Aligned Evaluation
+## Conclusion: The power of human-aligned evaluation

 1.  **Standard metrics are often insufficient** for complex, nuanced tasks, failing to capture what truly matters to human users.
 2.  **Granular human feedback is indispensable** for understanding model deficiencies and guiding metric development.
 A well designed UI for capturing this feedback is an indispensible tool for this.
 3.  **LLM-as-a-Judge metrics, carefully engineered with human insight, can become powerful, human-aligned evaluators.** They can potentially understand the subtle interplay of quality attributes far better than simple rule-based or statistical metrics.

+# References
+1. Citarella, Alessia Auriemma, et al. "Assessing the effectiveness of ROUGE as unbiased metric in Extractive vs. Abstractive summarization techniques."
+Journal of Computational Science 87 (2025): 102571.
+2. Alexander R. Fabbri, Wojciech Kryściński, Bryan McCann, Caiming Xiong, Richard Socher, Dragomir Radev; SummEval: Re-evaluating Summarization Evaluation.
+Transactions of the Association for Computational Linguistics 2021; 9 391–409. doi: https://doi.org/10.1162/